Haysup, my name is Andrew Elsass. I love to learn, and I love to write.

 I am originally from Springboro, Ohio, a small town in between Dayton and Cincinnati.

 After high school, I attended The Ohio State University and graduated with a degree in Communications.
-Sports was always a big part of my life, so I decided to pursue a career in PR with a collegiate athletic department or a professional franchise.
+Sports were always a big part of my life, so I decided to pursue a career in PR with a collegiate athletic department or a professional franchise.

 After several internships and a full-time job in the industry, I realized that, for many reasons, the field wasn’t for me.
 While it was a fantastic ride, I knew that I instead wanted to make a real effort toward having a life that revolved around the two things I love most: writing and travel.